-William Vane Campbell was killed 7 Dec 1941 on board USS Oklahoma BB-37 during the surprise attack by the Japanese Navy.
+William Vane Campbell was killed 7 Dec 1941 on board the USS Oklahoma BB-37 during the surprise attack by the Japanese Navy.
 He is memorialized at Honolulu.

 Update: Defense POW/MIA Accounting Agency (DPAA)